 Which is not necessarily a bad thing.
 In fact, as Rachel points out, considering the many recent high-profile dust-ups between organizations and the communities they serve and support (she mentioned cases involving Bank of America, Susan G. Komen for the Cure, and Goldman Sachs, to name but a few), "a really robust community that had a really tight relationship with these organizations would have been the risk-mitigation strategy for a lot of this."

 There is no question that communities are going to play a bigger and bigger role in the way we all do business.
 The question is, Is your company ready for it?

-If you'd like to hear my entire conversation with Rachel, you may do so above, at the beginning of this article.
+If you'd like to hear my entire conversation with Rachel, you may do so above, at the beginning of this article, or you can download the mp3.
 Of course, you can also subscribe to the Marketing Smarts podcast in iTunes and never miss an episode.
 Finally, if you are interested in the state of community management and where your company may sit in the community maturity model, I encourage you to check out The Community Roundtable's report!

 Rachel Happe is the Principal & Co-Founder of The Community Roundtable, a peer network for community managers and social media practitioners.
 Her prior experience includes stints as Mzinga’s Sr. Director of Social Media Products and as an analyst at IDC.

 You may like these other MarketingProfs articles related to Customer Relationships: